pkgforge-community/uruntime/README.md

-      DWARFS_CACHESIZE=1024M         Size of the block cache, in bytes for DwarFS (suffixes K, M, G) DWARFS_BLOCKSIZE=512K          Size of the block file I/O, in bytes for DwarFS (suffixes K, M, G) DWARFS_READAHEAD=32M           Set readahead size, in bytes for DwarFS (suffixes K, M, G)
+      DWARFS_CACHESIZE=1024M         Size of the block cache, in bytes for DwarFS (suffixes K, M, G) DWARFS_BLOCKSIZE=512K          Size of the block file I/O, in bytes for DwarFS (suffixes K, M, G) DWARFS_READAHEAD=32M           Set readahead size, in bytes for DwarFS (suffixes K, M, G) DWARFS_PRELOAD_ALL=1           Enable preloading of all blocks from the DwarFS file system DWARFS_ANALYSIS_FILE=/path     A file for profiling open files when launching the application for DwarFS DWARFS_USE_MMAP=1              Use mmap for allocating blocks for DwarFS
 ```

 </details>